River cooter: Subspecies

 Nota bene: A trinomial authority in parentheses indicates that the subspecies was originally described in a genus other than Pseudemys.

 The coastal plain cooter or Florida cooter (P. floridana) was formerly considered a subspecies of P. concinna, but is now considered a distinct species.

 Name

 The genus Pseudemys includes several species of cooters and red-bellied turtles.
 Pseudemys concinna is the species known as the river cooter.
 The name "cooter" may have come from an African word "kuta" which means "turtle" in the Bambara and Malinké languages, brought to America by African slaves.

+Morphology

+River cooters are large, freshwater turtles, with carapace lengths upwards of 200 millimeters.
+These turtles are known for the ornate patterns of yellow to white swirls on their carapace.
+These patterns can be used to identify the different subspecies but will disappear with age as both sexes tend to face melanism and begin to lose their patterns as their shells get darker.

 Behavior

 The river cooter basks on logs or sun-warmed rocks, and is frequently found in the company of other aquatic basking turtles (sliders and painteds) sometimes piled up on top of each other.
 All are quick to slip into the water if disturbed.
 Diurnal by nature, Pseudemys concinna wakes with the warming sun to bask and forage.
 It can move with surprising speed in the water and on land.
 It is not unusual for it to wander from one body of fresh water to another, but many individuals seem to develop fairly large home ranges, which they seldom or never leave.
 It sleeps in the water, hidden under vegetation.
 In areas that are quite warm it remains active all winter, but in cooler climates can become dormant during the winter for up to two months, in the mud, underwater.
 It doesn't breathe during this time of low metabolism, but can utilize oxygen from the water, which it takes in through the cloaca.
 The river cooter prefers to be well hidden under aquatic plants during the winter dormancy period or while sleeping each night.